paulross/PyCppContainers/docs/sphinx/source/build_test.rst

 --------------------------------

 If required the performance data can recreated.
-Firstly the C++ performance, from the project root:
+Firstly the C++ performance, from the project directory:

 .. code-block:: shell

     $ # Pipe the results of the C++ tests to a specific file.
     $ cmake-build-release/PyCppContainers > perf_notes/cpp_test_results.txt
     $ cd perf_notes
-    $ # Run this script that will take the C++ output and split it into .dat files in perf_notes/dat.
+    $ # Run this script that will take the C++ output and split it into .dat files
+    $ # in perf_notes/dat.
     $ python write_dat_files_for_cpp_test_results.py

-Now for the Python tests, from the project root:
+Now for the Python tests, from the project directory, this takes about an hour:

 .. code-block:: shell

     $ # Pipe the results of the Python tests to a specific file.
     $ pytest tests --runslow --pymemtrace -vs > perf_notes/python_test_results.txt
     $ cd perf_notes
-    $ # Run this script that will take the Python output and split it into .dat files in perf_notes/dat.
+    $ # Run this script that will take the Python output and split it into .dat files
+    $ # in perf_notes/dat.
     $ python write_dat_files_for_python_test_results.py

 .. code-block:: shell

-    $ # Copy the .dat files to the documentation ready for gnuplot, from project root.
+    $ # Copy the .dat files to the documentation ready for gnuplot, from project directory.
     $ cp perf_notes/dat/*.dat docs/sphinx/source/plots/dat

 .. note:: Memory plots